Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History
 ## Version 1.3
+### Version 1.3.6
+- Finished most of level 4 and level 5
+- Waiting for new enemies to finish level 4
+- Still need to check if level 5's boss works

 ### Version 1.3.5
 - Added Input Manager
     - Certain buttons now use the manager